Mu-Sigma/muHVT/README.md

 This package additionally provides functions for computing Sammon’s projection and plotting the heat map of the variables on the tiles of the tessellations.

-The muHVT process involves three steps:
+This process involves three steps:

 1.  **Compress:** Using a quantization threshold
 2.  **Project:** Using a dimension projection algorithm